Paul has been a passionate fan of scotch whisky for over 30 years. Born in the UK, he currently lives in Florida.

 My love of whisky goes back over 30 years.
-Growing up and spending my early adulthood in Cumbria, on the southern side of the Scottish Borders region of the UK, it was always the drink of choice at times of celebration for all around me.
+Growing up and spending my early adulthood in Cumbria, on the southern side of the Scottish Borders region of the UK, it was often the drink of choice at times of celebration for the people around me.

 Without a doubt, many modern scotch whisky enthusiasts automatically opt for the fashionable single malts nowadays, often without even thinking of a blended alternative.